 The Reportable Conduct Scheme imposes obligations on the head of entity (governing authority).
-For St Augustine's the Executive Director of our governing body MACS, through our Principal, will:
+For St Augustine's, the Executive Director of our governing body MACS, through our Principal, will:

-have in place systems to prevent reportable conduct and, if reportable conduct is alleged, to ensure allegations are brought to the attention of the Executive Director at the earliest opportunity for investigation and response ensure that the CCYP is notified and given updates on the organisation's response to an allegation by contacting the Employee Relations Unit on 03 9267 0431 or ceoir@macs.vic.edu.au report to Victoria Police as soon as they become aware that a reportable allegation may involve suspected child abuse or criminal conduct.
+- have in place systems to prevent reportable conduct and, if reportable conduct is alleged, to ensure allegations are brought to the attention of the Executive Director at the earliest opportunity for investigation and response - ensure that the CCYP is notified and given updates on the organisation's response to an allegation by contacting the Safeguarding and Standards Team on 03 9267 0228 or rcs@macs.vic.edu.au - report to Victoria Police as soon as they become aware that a reportable allegation may involve suspected child abuse or criminal conduct.